 As the demand for home-based care services continues to soar, so does the industry’s shortage of workers, with as many as 7.8 million caregiving positions projected to sit unfilled by 2026.

 The multimillion-dollar question for agencies remains how to survive the staffing crisis, which industry leaders have identified as the No. 1 challenge within home-based care.
 One possible answer — and solution to rising health care costs and quality concerns — could be upskilling, a new Health Affairs blog post argues.

-“To achieve quality care to meet today’s demand, and growing, future demands, there must be a change in how the home care workforce is valued,” writes author Angela Drake, COO at PHI, a national nonprofit that advocates for direct care workers.
+“To achieve quality care to meet today’s demand, and growing, future demands, there must be a change in how the home care workforce is valued,” writes author Angelina Drake, COO at PHI, a national nonprofit that advocates for direct care workers.
 “Demonstrating that value through upskilling and optimal deployment will show that these workers can do more, and deserve more, than the current system imagines.”

 Upskilling entails improving workers’ skill sets by offering increased specialty training.
 Upskilling varies from current practices at many agencies, as training is often minimal.